alinex/node-fs/README.md

 - *(list): Matches zero or more occurrences of the given patterns.
 - +(list): Matches one or more occurrences of the given patterns.
 - @(list): Matches one of the given patterns.

-Directory matching:

-All directories will be tested with an added slash.

 ### Search depth